IBM-Bluemix-Docs/certificate-manager/order-certificates.md

     </tr>
   </table>

-Now you're ready to [order a certificate](/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates#ordering-certificate)!
+You're now ready to [order a certificate](/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates#ordering-certificate)!

 ### Another DNS Provider
 {: #other_provider}

-To verify your control over a domain when you're using a third-party DNS provider, {{site.data.keyword.cloudcerts_short}} sends the TXT record to a Callback URL notifications channel that you provide, which allows for you to automate the domain validation process.
+To verify your control over a domain when you're using a third-party DNS provider, {{site.data.keyword.cloudcerts_short}} sends a TXT record to a Callback URL notifications channel that you provide, which allows for you to automate the domain validation process.

 First, you implement an IBM Cloud Function action for domain validation, and then you provide its endpoint to a Callback URL notifications channel.
-To get started, see [setting up a Callback URL notifications channel](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).
+To get started, see [setting up a Callback URL notifications channel](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#callback).

 For more information about setting up domain validation by using a Callback URL notification channel, see [this blog post](https://www.ibm.com/cloud/blog/use-ibm-cloud-certificate-manager-to-obtain-lets-encrypt-tls-certificates-for-your-public-domains){: external}.
 {: tip}